I’ve just returned from Paris, and I will never be the same.

-Was that too obnoxious an analogy?
+Is that obnoxious?
 Maybe so, but you get what I’m saying.
-If most new brides and grooms begin the marriage with the best of intentions – which I believe is the case – how do so many of us end up in a ditch somewhere, disoriented and disheartened and what our lives have become?
+If most new brides and grooms begin the marriage with the best of intentions – which I believe is the case – how do so many of us end up in a ditch somewhere, disoriented and disheartened at what our lives have become?

 [Side note: For some reason, whenever I hear the term “quiet desperation” in my head the Queensryche song “Silent Lucidity” starts playing.
 Interestingly, the song is about lucid dreaming, which is being able to consciously control what happens in your dreams.
 So in a way, it’s related. ]